huaweicloud/terraform-provider-huaweicloud/docs/resources/iotda_product.md

 The valid values are **json** and **binary**.

 * `device_type` - (Required, String) Specifies the device type.
 The device type contains a maximum of 32 characters.
-Only letters, Chinese characters, digits, hyphens (-), underscores (_) and the following specail characters are allowed: `?'#().,&%@!`.
+Only letters, Chinese characters, digits, hyphens (-), underscores (_) and the following special characters are allowed: `?'#().,&%@!`.
 Example: StreetLight, GasMeter, or WaterMeter.

 * `services` - (Required, List) Specifies the list of services.
 The [services](#IoTDA_service) structure is documented below.

 * `manufacturer_name` - (Optional, String) Specifies the manufacturer name.
 The name contains a maximum of 32 characters.
-Only letters, Chinese characters, digits, hyphens (-), underscores (_) and the following specail characters are allowed: `?'#().,&%@!`.
+Only letters, Chinese characters, digits, hyphens (-), underscores (_) and the following special characters are allowed: `?'#().,&%@!`.

 * `industry` - (Optional, String) Specifies the industry which the device belongs to.
 The industry contains a maximum of 64 characters.
-Only letters, Chinese characters, digits, hyphens (-), underscores (_) and the following specail characters are allowed: `?'#().,&%@!`.
+Only letters, Chinese characters, digits, hyphens (-), underscores (_) and the following special characters are allowed: `?'#().,&%@!`.

 * `description` - (Optional, String) Specifies the description of product.
 The description contains a maximum of 128 characters.
-Only letters, Chinese characters, digits, hyphens (-), underscores (_) and the following specail characters are allowed: `?'#().,&%@!`.
+Only letters, Chinese characters, digits, hyphens (-), underscores (_) and the following special characters are allowed: `?'#().,&%@!`.

 * `product_id` - (Optional, String, ForceNew) Specifies the product ID.
 The product ID contains a maximum of 32